parvanerezaeeaims/Bank-Marketing-Loan-Approvals-with-Predictive-Analytics/README.md

-# Predicting Term Deposit Subscriptions with Bank Marketing Data
+# Predicting Term Deposit Subscriptions on Bank Marketing Data

 ## Overview
 This project focuses on predicting whether a bank client will subscribe to a term deposit based on historical marketing data.
 Using machine learning, we analyze customer attributes and past marketing campaign outcomes to improve decision-making and optimize future campaigns.